top of page

 racial and ethnic minority groups

-• Folks who have been harmed by diet culture
+Folks who are affected by and harmed by diet culture

 How can therapy help?

 • Reducing anxiety and depression: LGBTQ+ people are more likely to experience anxiety and depression due to discrimination, stigma and the stress of navigating life as a marginalized person.
-Therapy can help them learn coping strategies and develop resilience in the face of these challenges.
+Therapy can help them learn coping strategies and develop resilience in the face of these challenges in a variety of settings and in general, especially navigating this world as a Queer, Trans, or non-binary individual.

 • Improving relationships: Many LGBTQ+ people struggle with relationship issues, whether they are related to romantic partners, family members or friends.
-Therapy can help people navigate these relationships more effectively, set boundaries and communicate more clearly.
+Therapy can help people navigate their relationships more effectively, set and keep boundaries as well as communicate more clearly.

 • Exploring gender identity: Gender identity is a complex and personal topic, and many LGBTQ+ people struggle to understand and express their gender in a way that feels authentic.
 Gender identity therapy can provide a safe space for someone to explore these feelings and work toward greater self-awareness and acceptance.

 • Coping with discrimination: As we are seeing with the proliferation of anti-trans and anti-LGBTQ+ bills and violence against the community, discrimination and bigotry are still a reality for many LGBTQ+ people.
-Therapy can help people learn how to cope with these experiences, whether by developing better self-care practices, finding supportive communities or advocating for themselves.
+Therapy can assist people in learning how to cope with these experiences, whether by developing more robust self-care practices, finding supportive communities or advocating for themselves.

-• Supporting coming out: Coming out can be a difficult and emotional process for many LGBTQ+ folks.
-An LGBT therapist can provide a space for someone to process their feelings, explore their options and work through the challenges of coming out to friends, family and colleagues.
+• Support in coming out: Coming out can be a difficult and emotional process for many LGBTQ+ folks.
+An LGBT therapist can provide a space for someone to process their feelings, explore their options, and work through the challenges and barriers of coming out to friends, family and colleagues.

 • Addressing excessive substance use: People in the LGBTQ+ community are at higher risk for substance use issues than the general population.
-Therapy can help people identify and address the underlying issues, develop healthier coping mechanisms, and create a plan for recovery or harm reduction.
+Therapy can assist people in identifying and addressing the underlying issues, develop healthier coping strategies, and create a plan for recovery or implement harm reduction practices.

-• Finding community: Many LGBTQ+ people feel isolated or alone, particularly if they live in areas without a strong LGBTQ+ community.
-Therapy can help someone connect with others who share their experiences and find a sense of belonging and acceptance.
+• Finding community: Many LGBTQ+ people feel isolated or alone, particularly if they live in rural or areas without a strong LGBTQ+ community.
+Therapy can help someone connect with a community who share their experiences and assist them in finding a sense of belonging and acceptance.

 Types of therapy that can help LGBTQIA2S+ people